How to Balance Cyanuric Acid in a Pool

 Stabilized chlorine: Also known as sodium dichlor and trichlor, stabilized chlorine is suitable for use in outdoor pools.
 Since Cyanuric Acid is already compounded into this form of chlorine, you don't have to worry as much about sun exposure.
-If starting with a freshly-filled pool, add conditioner to get your Cyanuric Acid levels up to the low end of the ideal range, which is between 30–50 ppm.
+If starting with a freshly-filled pool, add conditioner to get your Cyanuric Acid levels up to the low end of the ideal range, or around 30 ppm.
 While using stabilized chlorine, your Cyanuric Acid levels will increase over time.
-Generally speaking, Cyanuric Acid levels only go down with excessive splash-out, a pool leak, or frequent backwashing.
+Generally speaking, Cyanuric Acid levels only go down with excessive splash-out, if there's a pool leak, or during backwashing.
 Test your water often to keep track of Cyanuric Acid levels in your pool.

 How to Raise the Cyanuric Acid Level

 Increasing the level of Cyanuric Acid in your pool is fairly simple.
 If the level drops below 30 ppm in your outdoor pool, you will need to add a granular or liquid water conditioner to your pool.
 Remember, Cyanuric Acid is also referred to as a pool water conditioner or stabilizer.
 This is because it stabilizes and conditions the chlorine in the water to protect it against the sun.